Voxtel C110 - Cordless phone AEG - Free user manual and instructions

 - In standby mode, key in the telephone number you wish to store.

-Up to a maximum 14 digits.
+Up to a maximum of 14 digits.

-- Press store button
+- Press the store button.

-The display shows "SAVE"
+The display shows "SAVE".

 - Press a (0-9) button to store the number in the selected memory.